mosaic-design-system/docs/src/components/placeholder.md

       ## Using a Placeholder

       Only apply a Placeholder to your loading screen if the average load time is longer than 0.3seconds.
 Consider using a Placeholder when the page has more than 1 item to load at a time.
-When using a Placeholder you should start displaying the data as it loads, rather than waiting for the all the data to load.
+Placeholders should be replaced with content as soon as it's available for loading, rather than waiting until all content is available and showing everything at once.
+This will make pages look like they're loading faster.

       A Placeholder shouldn’t be used for long-running processes or background processes (e.g. importing data or exporting reports).
 Use a progress indicator \[link to progress indicator] for this instead.